-The AOC's receivables may include, but are not limited to amounts due for steam and chilled water provided to other entities, food service commissions from operations at the CVC and Senate restaurants, flag-flying fees and employees' payroll-related debt.
-If applicable, accounts receivable from federal (intragovernmental) and nonfederal sources may be reduced to net realizable value by the Allowance for Doubtful Accounts, which is based on management's review of outstanding receivables (see Note 6).
+The AOC records accounts receivable in accordance with Statements of Federal Financial Accounting Standards (SFFAS) No.1, Accounting for Selected Assets and Liabilities and FASAB Technical Bulletin 2020-1, Loss Allowance for Intragovernmental Receivables.
+The AOC recognizes accounts receivable when claims to cash against other entities or individuals can be established, either based on legal provisions, or goods or services provided.
+The AOC's receivables may include, but are not limited to, amounts due for steam and chilled water provided to other entities, food service commissions from operations at the CVC and Senate restaurants, flag-flying fees and payroll-related debt.
+Additionally, accounts receivable may include estimates for receivables due when the actual amount is unknown.
+These estimates are based on historical activity for similar provisions.

+Accounts receivable from federal (intragovernmental) and nonfederal sources may be reduced to net realizable value by the Allowance for Doubtful Accounts.
+The estimate of the allowance, if applicable, is based on past collection experience and management's analysis of the outstanding receivable balances (see Note 6).

-The AOC is legislatively authorized to retain a predetermined amount of steam and chilled water reimbursements to cover current year obligations.
-Any receivable (and subsequent collection) over the predetermined amount (congressional cap) is a non-entity asset that is credited to Treasury's Miscellaneous Receipts account.
+The AOC is legislatively authorized to retain a predetermined amount of steam and chilled water reimbursements (i.e., the congressional cap) to cover current year obligations.
+Any receivable (and subsequent collection) over the congressional cap is a non-entity asset that is credited to Treasury's Miscellaneous Receipts account.